 He watched his older brother sort and glue apples here.

-What my two-year-old is now thinking about is the differentiation between the red apple and the green apple.
+My two-year-old is now thinking about the differentiation between the red apple and the green apple.

 Before this, he saw the apples but may not have made the connection that they were two different colors.

 RELATED: Toddlers can be a lot to keep up with.
 Use this list of 40+ toddler activities to help!